2017–18 FC Bayern Munich season: Background

 In the previous season, Bayern won a record-setting fifth consecutive and 26th overall Bundesliga title, and 27th German title.
 They also won the DFL-Supercup, beating Borussia Dortmund.
 Bayern Munich were knocked out of the DFB-Pokal in the semi-finals by Borussia Dortmund, and were knocked out of the UEFA Champions League in the quarter-finals by Real Madrid.

 On 15 January 2017, Bayern announced the signing of Niklas Süle and Sebastian Rudy, both from 1899 Hoffenheim.
 Süle was signed for an undisclosed fee, with a five-year contract lasting until 2022.
 Rudy joined on a free transfer, signing a three-year contract until 2020.
 On 7 February, Bayern captain Philipp Lahm confirmed his retirement at the end of the 2016–17 season.
 On 9 March, Xabi Alonso announced his retirement at the end of the 2016–17 campaign.
 On 14 March, Bayern announced that youth player Marco Friedl signed his first professional contract, lasting four years until 2021.
 On 27 April, Bayern announced the permanent signing of Kingsley Coman in the summer for €21 million, previously on loan from Juventus, with a contract running for three years until 2020.
-On 12 May, Bayern announced that Holger Badstuber, on loan to Schakle 04, would be released on a free transfer in the summer following the end of his contract on 30 June.
+On 12 May, Bayern announced that Holger Badstuber, on loan to Schalke 04, would be released on a free transfer in the summer following the end of his contract on 30 June.
 Also on 12 May, Bayern announced that Juventus permanently signed Medhi Benatia for €17 million, on loan from Bayern since the start of the 2016–17 season.
 On 17 May, it was announced that youth goalkeeper Christian Früchtl would be the third-string goalkeeper for the 2017–18 season.
 On 19 May, it was announced that goalkeeper Tom Starke would retire at the end of the 2016–17 season.
 On 24 May, Bayern youth defender Felix Götze signed a professional contract with the club, with a two-year contract lasting until 2019.
 On 11 June, Bayern signed German forward Serge Gnabry from Werder Bremen for an undisclosed fee, with a three-year contract lasting until 2020.
 On 14 June, Bayern announced the signing of midfielder Corentin Tolisso from Lyon for €41.5 million plus possible add-ons up to an additional €6 million, with a five-year contract lasting until 2022.
 On 30 June, it was announced that Gianluca Gaudino, who was returning to Bayern following his loan spell at FC St. Gallen, would move to Chievo.